ANZ (bank): Offices

 In September 2006, plans were unveiled for ANZ's world headquarters to be located in Melbourne's Docklands precinct.
 The complex features a vast low rise office building, shops, car and bicycle parking facilities.
 The complex enables 6,500 ANZ staff to work in one integrated area.
 The building, located at 833 Collins Street, is the largest office complex in Australia at 84500 m2 net lettable area, with 130000 m2 gross floor area, and an accredited Six-Green Star Building.
 Construction commenced in late 2006 and the building opened in late 2009.
 Designed by HASSELL and Lend Lease Design, the building faces the Yarra River.
 In 2006, it was expected that it would cost AUD478 million to build the new headquarters, however costed AUD750 million by the time it was complete in 2009.
 The building was one of the winners at the 2010 World Architecture Festival in the category "Interiors and Fit Out of the Year".

 In 2016 ANZ announced that it would sell its former Melbourne global headquarters, located at the junction of 100 Queen Street, and 380 Collins Street, Melbourne, called Verdon Chambers and more commonly known as the Gothic Bank.
 The former bank building was purpose built as the head office of the English, Scottish & Australian Bank (a predecessor of the current ANZ Banking Group).
 The building was acquired in December 2016 by The GPT Group for AUD275.4 million.

 The ANZ Bank Centre in Sydney includes ANZ as its major tenant.
 The office building was designed by Francis-Jones Morehen Thorp and was completed in April 2013.

+In 2019 construction was completed on the expansion of the ANZ Docklands precinct at 839 Collins Street; a 20 storey office building adjacent to the existing office complex.